Termination of pseudo-effective 4-fold flips: Termination of gklt 3-fold quasi-flips

-By Proposition~\ref{qflipslcp}, in order to prove termination around $W$ it is enough to prove that any sequence of strict ample quasi-flips for generalized log canonical pairs terminates in dimension at most three.
-We start proving that any such sequence terminates in codimension one in the klt case.
+In this section, we prove the termination of quasi-flips for generalized klt $3$-folds with boundary coefficients in a DCC set.
+The DCC condition on the coefficients is technical.
+However, in the application of the lemmata of this section, there will be criteria to guarantee that the given MMP is under a DCC set.
+We start by proving that any such sequence will terminate in codimension one, in the sense of the following definition.

 \begin{definition} We say that a sequence of birational transformations {\em terminates in codimension one} if after finitely many birational transformations all maps are isomorphisms in codimension one.
-In particular, a sequence of quasi-flips terminates in codimension one, if after finitely many quasi-flips all quasi-flips are weak. \end{definition}
+In particular, a sequence of quasi-flips terminates in codimension one, if after finitely many quasi-flips, all quasi-flips are weak. \end{definition}

-\begin{lemma}~ Any sequence of strict ample klt quasi-flips for generalized log canonical pairs under a DCC set terminates in codimension one. \end{lemma}
+\begin{lemma}~ Let $(X/Z,B+M)$ be a generalized log canonical pair.
+Any sequence of strict ample klt quasi-flips for $(X/Z,B+M)$, under a DCC set, terminates in codimension one. \end{lemma}

-\begin{proof} We claim that any divisor which is extracted in the sequence of quasi-flips has discrepancy at most zero.
-Indeed, the generalized discrepancy along the generic point of an irreducible component of the boundary part with coefficient $0 < b_i < 1$ is $-b_i$.
-Therefore such irreducible divisor is a non-terminal valuation over all previous models in the sequence of quasi-flips.
-We conclude that there are finitely many divisorial valuations that can be extracted in the sequence of strict ample quasi-flips.
+\begin{proof} We claim that any prime divisor that is extracted in the sequence of quasi-flips has generalized log discrepancy at most one.
+Indeed, the generalized log discrepancy at the generic point of a prime component of the boundary part with coefficient $0 < b_j < 1$ is $1-b_j$.
+Therefore, by Proposition~\ref{monotonicity}, such prime component is a generalized non-terminal valuation over all previous models in the sequence of quasi-flips.
+Note that the exceptional locus of this MMP is contained in the gklt locus of $(X/Z,B+M)$.
+Let $U\subset X$ be the open set on which $(X/Z,B+M)$ is generalized klt.
+We may apply Lemma~\ref{lem:finite-klt} to $(U/U,B+M)$, to conclude that there are finitely many generalized non-terminal valuations of $(X/Z,B+M)$ which are contained in the exceptional locus of this MMP.
+We conclude that there are finitely many divisorial valuations that can be extracted as divisors in the sequence of strict ample quasi-flips.